gygilab/JMUtil/README.md

 # JMUtil

-General C++ library of scientific functions used in PIXL
+General C++ library of scientific functions used in https://github.com/gygilab/PIXL